ofpiyush/automerger/README.md

-# automerger
+# Automerger
-Merge main branch into feature branches
+Merge main branch into feature branches with PRs on github.

+## Todo
+Add docs about usage.